octocompose/docs/content/en/docs/configuration/_index.md

 ## Formats

-Although these examples are in YAML, OctoCompose supports multiple configuration formats:
+Although these examples are in YAML, we support multiple configuration formats:

 - yaml
 - json
 - toml

 When using a different format, the file extension should be used.

-Comments aren't preserved in all formats when Dumping/Comparing.
+Comments aren't preserved when Dumping/Comparing.

 ## Example `core` config